 Prescriptions for hydrocodone go out by the thousands each day, and the powerful painkiller has been the most prescribed drug in the United States since 2007.
-Pills like Vicodin, Lorcet and Lortab combine hydrocodone and acetaminophen, and a number of other brand-name medications utilize hydrocodone along with other components.
+Pills such as Vicodin, Lorcet and Lortab combine hydrocodone and acetaminophen, and a number of other brand-name medications utilize hydrocodone along with other components.
 All told, more than 135 million prescriptions of hydrocodone products are written each year.

 A 2013 change approved by the FDA made hydrocodone pills into an extended-release tablet difficult to crush or dissolve.
 Many people still overuse or misuse hydrocodone, though, and many underestimate the potential harm of hydrocodone until it’s too late.

 Used over a long period of time, hydrocodone can create both a physical and psychological dependency.
 Doctors from coast to coast continue prescribing the drug each day in a variety of forms; this includes the new pill Zohydro, the first prescription narcotic with a pure dose of hydrocodone, which was approved by the FDA in 2013.